Solessfir/PiUE/README.md

 PiUE supports up to **five independent rings**, each bound to its own hotkey.
 Press the bound key to open that ring. **Tap** (< `Tap Threshold`) leaves the menu open - click a wedge or press again to close. **Hold** (≥ `Tap Threshold`) executes the highlighted wedge on release.
 Move the cursor away from center to highlight a wedge; stay in the dead zone to close without acting.

-By default each ring only opens when the cursor is over the **level viewport**.
-Enable **Available Anywhere** on a ring to allow it to open in any editor window.
+By default each ring only opens when the cursor is directly over the **level viewport** (or the **PIE viewport** during play) - z-order is respected, so the menu will not trigger when another tab (Blueprint graph, Details, etc.) is docked over the viewport area.
+Disable **Viewport Only** on a ring to allow it to open in any editor window.

 **Ring 1** defaults to **V**.
 Rings 2 - 5 are unbound by default.

-The menu is unavailable while Play In Editor is active.
+PiUE works during Play In Editor as long as at least one item in the ring has the **PIE / Game** mode bit set.
+Each item declares its own visibility via the **Mode** bitmask (Editor and/or PIE), so a single ring can hold both editor-only and PIE-only commands - the menu shows only the items applicable to the current mode.
+Bind PIE-enabled rings to keys that don't conflict with in-game input.

 > All ring bindings can be rebound in **Editor Preferences → General → Keyboard Shortcuts → PiUE**.